Heike Baehrens

-Heike Baehrens (born 21 September 1955) is a German deaconess, religious educator and politician (SPD).
-Since the federal election in 2013, she is a member of the German Bundestag.
+Heike Baehrens (born 21 September 1955) is a German deaconess, religious educator and politician of the Social Democratic Party (SPD) who served as a member of the German Bundestag from 2013 to 2025.

 Early life and career

-After training as a bank clerk, she studied religious education.
+After training as a bank clerk, Baehrens studied religious education.
 She worked as a deaconess in various church fields from 1977 to 1985.
 From 1996 to 2013 she has been managing director of the Diakonisches Werk Württemberg, and from 2002 to 2013 a member of the full-time board of directors of social policy fields and deputy chairman of the board.
 As a church councilor, she was a deputy to Dieter Kaufmann in the college of the Upper Church Council of the Evangelical-Lutheran Church in Württemberg.

 Political career

 Career in local politics

 Baehrens joined the SPD in 1988.
 From 1989 to 1996 she was a member of the Stuttgart municipal council.
 There she was first youth and social policy spokeswoman for the SPD group.
 From 1992 to 1996 she was deputy chairman of the SPD group in the Stuttgart municipal council.